-The Omron CP1H series of programmable logic controllers has a fixed input and output addressing system.
+The Omron CP1H series of programmable logic controllers have a fixed input and output addressing system.
 Every PLC has its own way of addressing its inputs and outputs.
 We will be looking at how the CP1H series of controller addresses its inputs and outputs.
 Numbering systems used in this controller will also be looked at as well as addressing.
 Addressing can be direct or indirect.
 We will look at how this can be accomplished using examples in the CP1H controller.

 Let’s start with addressing format.
 All words in the Omron CP1H are made up of 16 bits.
 These bits are numbered 00 to 15 respectfully.
 To address a bit location we specify the word, followed by a period and then the bit number.

 If we want to specify a word address then we leave out the period and bit information.
 The address is then understood to be all 16 bits.